 str.format() / f-strings / str.zfill()

-Methods and syntax for embedding values into strings and formatting them. f-strings are the most modern and readable approach.
+Methods and syntax for embedding values into strings and formatting them. f-strings are a method available since Python 3.6.

 Syntax